SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part I.md

 - *m*: Max.
 Depth of State Space

 ### Breadth-First Search
-- Expand shallowest unexpanded node, which can be implemented using a FIFO queue.
+- Expand shallowest unexpanded node.
+	- Can be implemented using a FIFO queue.
 - Complete: Yes
-- Optimal: Yes, when all steps cost equally
 - Time: *1 + b + b<sup>2</sup> + b<sup>3</sup> + ... + b<sup>d</sup> = O(b<sup>d</sup>)*
 - Space: Assuming every node is kept in memory, *O(b<sup>d</sup>)*.
+- Optimal: Yes, when all steps cost equally

 ### Uniform-Cost Search
-- To consider edge costs, expand unexpanded node with the least path cost *g*.
+- Considering edge costs, expand unexpanded node with the least path cost *g*.
 	- Modification of BFS.
-	- Instead of FIFO queue, using a priority queue with path cost *g(n)* to order the elements.
+	- Instead of a FIFO queue, implemented using a priority queue with path cost *g(n)* to order the elements.
-	- BFS = UCS with *g(n)* = *Depth(n)*
+	- BFS = UCS if *g(n)* = *Depth(n)* for all nodes.
 - Complete: Yes
 - Optimal: Yes

 ### Depth-First Search
-- Expand deepest unexpanded node, which can be implemented using a LIFO stack.
-Backtrack only when no more expansion is possible.
+- Expand deepest unexpanded node.
+	- Can be implemented using a LIFO stack.
+	- Backtrack only when no more expansion is possible.
 - Complete:
 	- Infinite-depth Spaces: No
 	- Finite-depth Spaces w/ Loops: No